Hot tent camping for winter camping - What is it forHow warm is a hot tent

 Defeat the impulse to leave your stove on while you sleep.

-There shouldn't be any debris in the pipe that could accidentally obstruct it and result in a harmful gas buildup.
+The pipe should be free of debris that could accidentally obstruct and cause a harmful gas buildup.

 Make Sure Your Hot Tents Are Ventilated

-To begin with, check that your hot tent has adequate ventilation.
-Choose a location for your hot tent that is well-ventilated with sufficient airflow to ensure the highest level of safety.
+First, check that your hot tent has adequate ventilation.
+Then, choose a location with sufficient airflow to ensure the highest level of safety.

 Don't Put A Ground Sheet Under The Stove